szymonpokusinski/Arkanoid/README.md

 - **End game**: The game ends when the player breaks all the blocks or loses all lives, then the game restarts.

 # Requirements
--**Java 21**: Make sure you have Java Development Kit (JDK) version 21 installed on your system.
+- **Java 21**: Make sure you have Java Development Kit (JDK) version 21 installed on your system.
 You can download and install it from the official Java website: Java SE Downloads.
--**IDE**: Install your favorite Integrated Development Environment (IDE) to be able to run the application.
+- **IDE**: Install your favorite Integrated Development Environment (IDE) to be able to run the application.

 # How to run
 - **Clone the repository**